-I had just turned 21 on my first trip to Paris, feeling very grown up and leaving my “serious” boyfriend at home.
-I was travelling with three girlfriends and I think it’s safe to say, we were all looking for an adventure.
-Paris was everything I expected and more, with it’s beautiful architecture, cafes ( just like the ones I envisioned from the movies) and the French language that sounded very sexy, was all so intoxicating.
+I had just turned 21 on my first trip to Paris, I was feeling very grown-up.
+I was travelling with three girlfriends, leaving my “serious” boyfriend at home.
+I think it’s safe to say, we were all looking for an adventure.
+Paris was everything I expected and more, with its beautiful architecture, cafes ( just like the ones I imagined in the movies) and the French language that sounded very sexy, it was all so intoxicating.
 Paris seduced me and I couldn’t get enough.
-I would be anyone’s, if they wanted me…and we’ll leave it at that.
+I would be anyone’s if they wanted me…and we’ll leave it at that.

-Fast forward years later, travelling with my husband would be an entirely different experience.
+Fast forward many years later, travelling to Paris with my husband would be an entirely different experience.
 We filled our days visiting all the sights, eating and drinking our way through fabulous restaurants and bottles of wine.
-Did we loose focus?
-Had we scheduled too much?
-A “teeny” part of me would have been happy just to hold hands and walk along the Seine, can you hear the accordion playing?
-OK, so not the entire time but you know what I mean?
-I loved our trips to Paris but I still had that yearning for that “omg” hopelessly romantic moment.
-I’m not sure what I was expecting…am I just a pathetic hopeless romantic?
-What is it about Paris, the “je n’sais quoi” that makes us all, “eh hem”, “me” Paris obsessed?
+I loved our trips to Paris but I still had that yearning for that hopelessly romantic moment.
+I’m not sure what I was expecting?
+What is it about Paris, the “Je n’sais quoi” that makes us all…me, Paris obsessed?